maddogrvo/be.geekness.tado/README.md

 ## Configuration

 * Go to the Homey settings page for tado Heating.
 * Enter the same details that you use to access https://my.tado.com.
-This data is only saved locally on your Homey and will only be used for secure communication with my.tado.com.
-Nothing is shared with the developers or Athom.
+This data is saved locally on your Homey and will be used only for secure communication with my.tado.com.
+Nothing is shared with the developers, Athom or any other party.
 * Enter the "tado secret" (More info at settings).

-* Go to "Zones & Devices" and add as many "tado Heating zone" devices as you have in your account.
+* Go to "Zones & Devices" and add as many "tado Heating zone" devices as you have in your account... or maybe first start with one.
 * On each "Heating zone" device click the little wrench and set your desired zone number.
 Zone numbers are shown in the URL (address bar) when you visit a Zone at https://my.tado.com with your web browser.
 * That's it!

 ## How does it work
-The app communicates with the unofficial my.tado.com API, and does not directly contact your tado devices.
+The app communicates with the unofficial API at my.tado.com, and does not directly contact your tado devices.
 All data is sent over https, via https://my.tado.com.

 Various items are available in the mobile app:
 * Thermostat dial.
 Only 0.5 degree steps for now, but we're working on the 0.1 degree resolution that tado offers for their Smart Thermostats.